danilouie/blog/daniellelouieblog/content/contact.md

 Feel free to reach out through LinkedIn or email.
 I look forward to hearing from you!

-Email: daniellelouie.07@gmail.com | danielle_louie@berkeley.edu
+Email: daniellelouie.07@gmail.com | danielle_louie@berkeley.edu | louiedan@usc.edu

 ---

 ### Experience
-**Lead Undergraduate Data Scientist Intern for Indigenous Environmental Stewardship**
+**Lead Undergraduate Data Science Intern for Indigenous Environmental Stewardship**
 <a href="https://dse.berkeley.edu/programs/co-design-environmental-stewardship" target="_blank" rel="noopener noreferrer">*Eric and Wendy Schmidt Data Science and Environment (DSE)*</a>
 January 2024 - Present
-* Building an app to streamline identification of wildlife (biodiversity monitoring) on Indigenous lands via Python
+* Building Python applications to streamline biodiversity monitoring on Indigenous lands.
-* Documenting technical processes development and deployment pipeline
-* Constructing and troubleshooting software executables using virtual environments via VSCode and GitHub
-* Spearheading data visualization workshops for Indigenous partners through Jupyter
-* Developing predictive maps of wildlife activity using MCMC simulations
+* Developing predictive maps of wildlife activity using MCMC simulations.
+* Constructing and troubleshooting software executables via VSCode and GitLab, ensuring robust, reproducible workflows.
+* Creating impactful data visualizations for grant applications, workshops, and reports.
-* Advancing discussions on data sovereignty and ethical considerations
+* Advancing discussions on data sovereignty, security, and ethical data use in collaborative research.
-* Leading a collaborative undergraduate intern community across three distinct departments

-**Indigenous Landback**
+* Leading a cohort of 11 interns, fostering collaboration and technical skill development.

+**Data Science Intern**
-<a href="https://dse.berkeley.edu/people/mckalee-steen" target="_blank" rel="noopener noreferrer">*McKalee Steen*</a>
+<a href="https://dse.berkeley.edu/people/mckalee-steen" target="_blank" rel="noopener noreferrer">*McKalee Steen: Indigenous Landback*</a>
 August  2024 - Present
-* Performed data analysis on case studies of indigenous landback
+* Performing webscraping and data analysis on Indigenous landback case studies.
-* Develop visualizations using data analysis combined with temporal data and Natural Language Processing
-* Create spatial data to document patterns for analyzing the success of Indigenous tribes in reclaiming ancestral lands
+* Developing interactive visualizations combining temporal data, natural language processing (NLP), and large language models (LLMs) to identify trends and patterns in landback success over time.
+* Conducting data storytelling to provide culturally informed and holistic interpretations for landback narratives.

-**Podcast Production Intern**
+**Podcast Production Intern - Climate Break**
 <a href="https://climatebreak.org/" target="_blank" rel="noopener noreferrer">*Center for Law, Energy, and the Environment at Berkeley Law*</a>
 August 2023 - Present
-* Working closely with the Director in managing and coordinating podcast production
-* Coordinating interview schedules between the director and production guests
+* Coordinated interview schedules and managed communications with guests and the production team.
-* Leading weekly meetings and delegate tasks to team members accordingly
-* Composing 100+ emails of reminders, updates, and outreach communications
+* Composed 50+ weekly emails of reminders, updates, and outreach communications.
-* Developing a timeline for team members to reference important tasks and deadlines
-* Demonstrate strong multitasking skills and ability to adjust to urgent workflow/sudden tasks
+* Managed a structured task pipeline and production operations with Microsoft Excel to ensure critical deadlines were met.

 **Unite to Light Undergraduate Researcher**
 *Carbon Neutrality Initiative (CNI)*
 August 2021 - December 2021
-* Researched in a team of three about kerosene emissions in Kenya and Nigeria
+* Collaborated in a three-member research team to analyze kerosene emissions and their environmental impact in Kenya and Nigeria.
-* Compiled Project Design Document with scientific calculations for transitioning from kerosene lamps to solar lanterns
+* Authored a comprehensive Project Design Document, including scientific calculations to assess the  benefits of transitioning from kerosene lamps to solar lanterns.
-* Conducted clean energy research on national and global scales
+* Conducted in-depth research on clean energy solutions at both national and global scales, evaluating policy and implementation strategies.
-* Outreached to partner organizations to expand the solar lantern crediting period
-* Composed a presentation summarizing the semester's research and results for a final symposium

 ---